 Tactile imaging system

 Welcome to the Control, Sensor, Network, and Perception (CSNAP) Laboratory.
 At the CSNAP laboratory, we investigate various topics in sensors and control theory with applications in biomedical engineering and aerospace engineering.
-Currently, we are performing research in tactile imaging sensors, navigation sensors, neural networks, and nonlinear statistical control theory.
+Currently, we are performing research in tactile imaging sensors, compression-induced scopes, dynamic bimodal imaging, and nonlinear statistical control theory.
 This laboratory is located in the Electrical and Computer Engineering Department at Temple University, Philadelphia, U.S.A.

 For a detailed video description of the Tactile Imaging System, see Temple News.

 *Research Undergraduate and Graduate Assistants: CSNAP is looking for student research assistants in the area of control and/or sensors.
 If you are interested in applying for these positions, please email a resume to Dr. Chang-Hee Won at firstname.lastname@example.org.

 June, 2016: National ASEE Conference Presentation.